Nuclear safety threat exists: ZNPP reports on the current situation

 All our units are in a cold state, so for all the functions that are needed now, we are provided with a supply of water at the moment, and for the coming months, even probably a year.

-Yuri Chernichuk, Director of Zaporozhye NPP
+Yuri Chernichuk, Director of Zaporizhzhia NPP

-The Zaporozhye NPP was switched to backup power from diesel generators on September 23 after the last 750 kV Dneprovskaya external power supply line was damaged as a result of shelling.
+The Zaporizhzhia NPP was switched to backup power from diesel generators on September 23 after the last 750 kV Dneprovskaya external power supply line was damaged as a result of shelling.
 The station can operate on backup generators for quite a long time, as there are sufficient fuel reserves.
 There are also options for delivering diesel fuel and spare parts for generators.

 Read more on the topic: